connrs/node-encode-quoted-printable/README.md

 This package simply exposes a single function to allow you to encode a string in to a quoted printable format that is usable in MIME emails

-This code was reverse engineered from the [quoted_printable_encode function](http://phpjs.org/functions/quoted_printable_encode/) within the PHP.js project.
-With only 3 tests, I would welcome further examples to create further tests to prove this implementation.
+This code was originally reverse engineered from the [quoted_printable_encode function](http://phpjs.org/functions/quoted_printable_encode/) within the PHP.js project.
+However, it sucked.
+Later, I grabbed the unit tests from the PHP project in order to improve my tests and it turns out that the PHP implementation is wrong.
+So!
+Good old Perl.
+I wrote it my way, trusting the Perl output of the PHP tests.

 To install with NPM type: